sfabrizio/bloggy/README.md

 ```

 > **Note:**
->  This will make a bundle of the react front end and then it will start the server with the last bundle updated.
+>  This will make a bundle of the react front end and then it will start the server with that bundle updated.

 If you want just run the backend run the follow one: